Yes. The average modern human can survive without meat. However, they should keep certain nutrient needs in mind!

 Here’s a few decent sources of plant based selenium (disclaimer: not a comprehensive list):

 - Brazil nut (1 kernel has about 96 mcg selenium (this is >100% the RDA for adults so do not over do brazil nuts!)

 - Pumpkin seeds

 FYI: Certain countries may or may not have lower amounts of selenium in the soil.
-So, If you live in a selenium soil deficient region, or are concerned about your zinc status ask your doctor if a zinc supplement is right for you.
+So, If you live in a selenium soil deficient region, or are concerned about your selenium status ask your doctor if a selenium supplement is right for you.

 Also, having specific medical conditions may put you at greater risk for selenium inadequacy, so talk to your doctor about any concerns you have with selenium intake.

 You could also discuss eating about half a Brazil nut a day as they are particularly high in zinc (it is important not to eat too much as they do have a high selenium content).

 Vitamin D deficiency is one of the most common nutrient deficiencies in the US, regardless of diet.